 Oil Leaks When Car Is Parked: 8 Causes

-A damaged oil pan seal or drain plug is the most common cause of oil leaking when car is parked or off.
-Oil can also leak from the oil pressure sending unit, oil pump o-ring, oil filter seal, or engine seals and gaskets if the car sits at an angle for too long.
-Parking uphill increases the chance of oil leaks.
-Clogged PCV valves cause high crankcase pressure and can push oil past seals.
-Regularly inspecting seals and gaskets can help prevent leaks.
+A damaged oil pan seal or drain plug is the most common reason that oil leaks when a car is parked or off.
+Oil can also leak from other places if the car sits at an angle too long.
+These places are the oil pressure sending unit, oil pump o-ring, oil filter seal, or engine seals and gaskets.
+Parking uphill raises the chance of oil leaks happening.
+Clogged PCV valves cause high pressure inside the engine.
+This pressure can push oil past seals.
+Regularly checking seals and gaskets can prevent leaks.

 Bonus Read: 5.3L engine common oil leaks

-My Personal Experience With Oil Leaking When Car Is Parked
+What is My Personal Experience With Oil Leaking When Car Is Parked?

 I had him pop the hood so I could inspect the engine.
 I noticed oil dripping from the valve cover and suspected the gasket was worn.
 I confirmed this by removing the cover and seeing the old brittle gasket.